 The Company considers securities with maturities of greater than 90 days at the time of purchase to be marketable securities.
 The Company has the ability, if necessary, to liquidate any of its cash equivalents and marketable securities to meet its liquidity needs in the next 12 months.
 Accordingly, such marketable securities are classified as current assets on the accompanying consolidated balance sheets even if they have contractual maturities greater than one year from the date of purchase.
 The Company's marketable securities consist of U.S. Treasury and agency securities, commercial paper, and corporate debt securities.
 Marketable securities are recorded at fair value and unrealized gains and losses are recorded within accumulated other comprehensive loss.
 The estimated fair value of the marketable securities is determined based on quoted market prices or rates for similar instruments.
-The Company records an allowance for credit losses when unrealized losses are due to credit-related factors.
+The Company evaluates securities with unrealized losses to determine whether such losses, if any, are due to credit-related factors.
 The Company records an allowance for credit losses when unrealized losses are due to credit-related factors.
 Realized gains and losses are calculated using the specific identification method and recorded as interest income or expense.
 The Company does not generally intend to sell the investments and it is more likely than not that the Company will not be required to sell the investments before recovery of their amortized cost basis, which may occur at maturity.